pdincubus/MODX-Revo-Boilerplate/README.md

 I use LESS just about all the time.

 Includes the HTML5 Boilerplate normalise CSS (with a few tweaks), Internet Explorer HTC behaviour file for border-box box-sizing method, clearfixes, classes, and basic print styles.

 ###js

 Includes Modernizr for YepNope and making people think that old versions of Internet Explorer are futuristic.
 Kind of.
 Also includes local version jQuery for fallback should the CDN download fail, and jQuery Easing for nicer animations.

+Selectivizr is also in there for those who want its functionality to support older versions of *cough* Internet Explorer.

 ##Chunks